How Much Does It Cost to Build a House?

 Building your dream home doesn’t always follow a simple schedule.
 In particular, moving from your current home to a new construction can include some hiccups in terms of both time and money.
 Not sure where to live while building a house?

-Fortunately, Truehold's sale-leaseback is a solution that frees up your mobility, as well as your home equity.
-You can close on the sale of your property and combine it with a lease, plus a guaranteed right to stay as a renter.
+Fortunately, Truehold's sell and stay transaction is a solution that frees up your mobility, as well as your home equity.
+You can close on the sale of your property and combine it with a lease, so you'll keep living in your home as a renter.

 Want to learn more?
-Visit us online and one of our advisors will reach out to review how Truehold's home sale-leaseback can help streamline the cost and timing of moving to your newly built home.
+Visit us online and one of our representatives will reach out to review how Truehold's sell and stay transaction can help streamline the cost and timing of moving to your newly built home.

 Sources: